hangyao/Udacity_SDCND_behavioral-cloning/README.md

 # Architecture

 The architecture of model is strictly followed the model in this paper [1].
+The only differences are:

-The only difference is the input size has been reduced from 66x200 to 80x80.
+1. the input size has been reduced from 66x200 to 80x80.
+The input size of images has been reduced more than a half, and I think that won't affect the results of training.

+2. Two Dropout layers have been added between the Flatten layer, the first Fully-Connected layer, and the second Fully-Connected layer.
+In order to prevent overfitting and to yield a more generalized model which can adapt to new tracks, I added two Dropout layers there for regularization.

-Here is the architecture diagram:
+Here is the architecture diagram from the paper [1]:

 ![CNN Architecture](documents/CNN_architecture.png)

-And here is the model summary:
+And here is the summary of model actually been implemented:

 ```
 ____________________________________________________________________________________________________